Mevorisha/mess-room-booking/docs/API Reference.md

 ### POST `/api/v1/token/refresh`
 Refresh the access token using the refresh token.
 Does not require authorization header because the access token is expired and the refresh token is used as the authorization.
+No rate limiting on this endpoint.

 #### Request
 ```ts